chetmancini/cascalog-doc/articles/getting_started.md

 ClassCastException clojure.lang.PersistentVector cannot be cast to java.lang.CharSequence  clojure.string/split (string.clj:222)
 ```

-This is because `tokenise` is not a regular Clojure function but a Cascalog operator.Before we see `tokenise` in action, let's take a look at its expected input and output tuples to get a sense of what it does first.
+This is because `tokenise` is not a regular Clojure function but a Cascalog operator.
+Before we see `tokenise` in action, let's take a look at its expected input and output tuples to get a sense of what it does first.
 Consider the first Tuple of `sentence`.

 ```clj
 [["Four score and seven years ago our fathers brought forth on this continent a new nation"]]